$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Explicit Oscillator Realizations

 $hs(\lambda)$ is nothing but a noncommutative (fuzzy) sphere, whose radius is controlled by $\lambda$.
 Therefore, we have $A_1^e\sim hs(\lambda^*)$, where $\lambda^*=1/2$.
-According to our general result, the Weyl algebra $A_1$ extended by the automorphism $\Imap $ should admit a one-parameter family of deformations.
-The double $D(A_1)$ of $A_1$ is defined by
+According to our general claim, the Weyl algebra $A_1$ extended by the automorphism $\Imap $ should admit a one-parameter family of deformations.
+The double $D(A_1)$ is defined by

-Indeed, the latter commutation relations and the algebra they generate are a particular case of the so-called deformed oscillator algebra $Aq(\nu)$,\footnote{Defined implicitly in \cite{Wigner} and explicitly in e.g. \cite{Yang:1951pyq,Mukunda:1980fv,Ohnuki:1985wg}, see also \cite{Vasiliev:1989re}.} which is defined by the following relations on its generators:
+Indeed, the algebra generated by the $y$'s and $k$ is a particular case of the so-called deformed oscillator algebra $Aq(\nu)$,\footnote{Defined implicitly in \cite{Wigner} and explicitly in e.g. \cite{Yang:1951pyq,Mukunda:1980fv,Ohnuki:1985wg}, see also \cite{Vasiliev:1989re}.} which is defined by the following relations on its generators:

 It is clear that the double of the Weyl algebra $D(A_1)$ is isomorphic to $Aq(0)$.
 Another description of the deformed oscillator algebra is